ga-wdi-lessons/rails-many-to-many/README.md

 Many-to-many relationships are fairly common in apps.
 Examples might include:

-* posts have many categories, categories have many posts
+* Posts can be sorted into multiple Categories, Categories contain many Posts.
-* groups have many photos, photos have many groups
+* Groups can host many Photos, Photos may appear in many Groups.
-* playlists have many songs, songs can be in many playlists
+* Playlists contain many songs, Songs will appear on multiple Playlists.

-Unlike 1-to-many relationships, we can't just add a foreign key to one of the two tables (the `belongs_to` table) to store these associations.
+Unlike one-to-many relationships, we can't just add a foreign key to one of the two tables (the `belongs_to` table) to store these associations.
 We'd run into a problem where the column would need to store multiple ids, rather than just the one id in a one-to-many relationship.